To be honest, we’ve always been pretty skeptical about best coffee grinders under the $200 price tag.

-It’s not the fastest or most powerful grinder on the market – for that, you’ll need to shell out another $100 for the Virtuoso or another similar grinder.
+It’s not the fastest or most powerful grinder on the market – for that, you’ll need to shell out at least another $100 or more for the Virtuoso or similar higher-end grinder.

 What we love about this grinder is how incredibly easy it is to clean compared to some of the others we tried!